apache/brooklyn/README.md

 And then, with jdk 1.8+ and maven 3.1+ installed:

-    mvn clean install -Dno-go-client -Dno-rpm -Dno-deb -DskipDocker
+    mvn clean install

-However, you won't be able to build the RPM/DEB packages, as well as the CLI.
+However, this will not build the RPM/DEB packages, as well as the CLI.
 That's why we would recommand to use the
 alternative: a docker container to build this project:

 ```bash